camerond/camerondaigle/posts/three-types-of-meetings.md

 Because the power imbalance and the stakes can be fairly high in a feedback meeting, there are many pitfalls to watch out for.

-One is simply that feedback itself can spin out of control.
-Entire other articles and columns and books have been written just about how to compose, deliver, and recieve contructive feedback; I can't do that here (this article is long enough as it is).
+One major risk is that the feedback itself can spin out of control.
+Entire other articles and columns and books have been written just about how to compose, deliver, and recieve contructive feedback; I can't do that topic justice here (this article is long enough as it is).
 In this context, let's instead focus on the meeting itself and two big risks you need to navigate.

 **Make and keep strong boundaries as a presenter.**

-The presenter simply needs to collect relevant information so they can step away after the meeting, weigh and consider it, and move forward from there.
+Think again about the goal of the meeting: the presenter needs to collect relevant information so they can step away after the meeting, weigh and consider it, and move forward from there.
 It's in their best interest to define the playing field for that information as clearly as possible.

 For example, instead of a generic 'what do you think?', they could be open about being unsure about their wording choice, their color choice, or whether the overall